PurpleIvy/writing-works/LILAC BOOK/Lilac Draft 0 - Full Chapters.md

 Chrys looked her sister in the eye, pausing there for what felt like an uncomfortably long time.
 She sighed, “You're leaving again, aren't you?”

 “I'm sorry.
-I need to check in on Lyao… and then I have some other important things I need to do.”
+I need to check in on Tuli… and then I have some other important things I need to do.”

 Chrys closed her eyes, though Lilac couldn’t tell what she was feeling based on the rest of her facial expressions.
 She made a guess that she was worried, and weakly spoke out.
 “I won't be long.
 I promise.”